 - Similarly, you can offer products in okay-to-good condition on eBay or to a closeout liquidator (they'll then resell those items at a lower price).

 But here’s the caveat: if any of your dead inventory is damaged or in poor condition, you might want to consider donating or recycling those units - rather than trying to sell them.

 When you just can't seem to get rid of your dead inventory, it's better to cut your losses than keep paying to hold onto it.
 But dumping it doesn't have to be a total waste.
 Instead, consider donating what's unsold and unusable.

 Tons of local charities would probably love to take your dead stock inventory off your hands.
 Just be sure to double-check that it's legal (some products like alcohol can't be donated in all areas).

 Plus, if you choose a qualifying organization, you can use dead stock as a tax write-off.
 Not to mention you get some phenomenal PR as soon as you drop the items off.

 That's because 75% of consumers expect companies to give back in a meaningful way.
 And Millennial slash Gen Z consumers will even go out of their way to buy from brands who actively support causes they believe in (sustainability and social responsibility being the top two).

-Not sure where to donate your dead stock?
+Not sure where to donate your dead inventory?
 The nonprofit Good360 will collect your excess inventory, then vet it out to charities for you.
 And you still get the tax break and bragging rights.

 The bottom line is: if you collected a ton of dead stock over the years, don't worry!
 You won't be stuck with it forever.
-But, to keep hidden costs from piling up and cash flow pumping, it's best to get rid of the dead inventory as soon as possible.
+But, to keep hidden costs from piling up and cash flow pumping, it's best to get rid of the dead stock as soon as possible.
 And, ideally, to do it in a way where you get something to offset the initial investment.

 Dead stock FAQs